Skip to main content

 Understanding the Policy Landscape

-The following policies and laws relate to the lives of children and young people from Armed Forces families.
+Below are some of the policies and laws which have the greatest impact on the lives of children and young people from Armed Forces and Veteran families.

 The Armed Forces Covenant